nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

   **Workaround:** There are two alternative solutions that seem to fix this issue:

     * Set the :kconfig:option:`CONFIG_NORDIC_QSPI_NOR_TIMEOUT_MS` Kconfig option to ``3500`` in the application :file:`prj.conf` file.
-    * Manually cherry-pick and apply the commit with the fix to ``sdk-zephyr`` (commit hash: ``d1abe40fb0af5d6219a0bcd824c4ea93ab90877a`` from the `upstream Zephyr repo <https://github.com/zephyrproject-rtos/zephyr>`_).
+    * Manually cherry-pick and apply the commit with the fix to ``sdk-zephyr`` (commit hash: ``d1abe40fb0af5d6219a0bcd824c4ea93ab90877a`` from the `upstream Zephyr repository <https://github.com/zephyrproject-rtos/zephyr>`_).

 .. rst-class:: v2-7-0 v2-6-2 v2-6-1 v2-6-0 v2-5-3 v2-5-2 v2-5-1 v2-5-0 v2-4-4 v2-4-3 v2-4-2 v2-4-1 v2-4-0 v2-3-0 v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0

-KRKNWK-19300: The Matter weather station application has NVS size inconsistent with the settings partition size.
-  The settings partition size for Matter weather station is configured to the value of 64 kB.
+KRKNWK-19300: The Matter weather station application has NVS size inconsistent with the settings partition size The settings partition size for Matter weather station is configured to the value of 64 kB.
   However, the application cannot use all 64 kB of the settings space, because it depends on the NVS size that is limited by the :kconfig:option:`CONFIG_SETTINGS_NVS_SECTOR_COUNT` Kconfig option to 32 kB.